 3) Put away trampolines (and basketball hoops)

-Trampolines are permitted in back yards during the summer months, however they should be put away no later than 15 October.
+Trampolines are permitted in back yards during the summer months, however they should be put away asap.
 Snow accumulation in Anchorage can reach many feet and will likely destroy any trampoline left outside.
 Additionally, should you need to move out in the winter, removing the trampoline will likely not be possible due to snow accumulation.
 This can result in a charge at move out to remove and dispose of the trampoline in the spring/summer months.

 4) Pick up loose items (and dog poo)

-Ice and snow will prevent any items left on your yard from being accessible as grounds are frozen and covered by snow for the entirety of winter.
-Each spring, upon thawing of the ground, hundreds of yards must be cleaned due to (dog waste left over from) residents who moved out in the winter.
+Ice and snow will prevent any items left in your yard from being accessible as grounds are frozen and covered by snow for the entirety of winter.
+Each spring, upon thawing of the ground, hundreds of yards must be cleaned due to dog waste left over from residents who moved out in the winter.

 Hose bibb covers are available at the Self Help Center; these should be placed over each exterior spigot.
 This requires removal of any hose attached to the spigot.
 Hose bibb covers help insulate the faucet and prevent pipes from freezing in the winter and must be placed on all faucets and all homes.